kschan0214/sepia/README.md

 testing the best pipeline to process the multi-echo GRE (mGRE) data.

-Once you find the best setting of your processing pipeline (and more familiar with `qsm_hub`), you might wish to dive into the wrapper functions for batch processing.
+Once you find the best setting of your processing pipeline (and more familiar with `qsm_hub`), you might use the wrapper functions directly without starting the GUI for batch processing.

 Standard QSM data processing usually involves the following procedures: